The midfielder bagged a second-half away goal to hand the initiative to the German side, despite Nemanja Vidic's brilliant header

-Bayern was made to pay for its inability to break down United when Vidic headed his side in front - angling a header past Neuer after Rooney had delivered a corner from the left.
+Bayern were made to pay for their inability to break down United when Vidic headed his side in front - angling a header past Neuer after Rooney had delivered a corner from the left.

-The Red Devil joy was short-lived, however, as Schweinsteiger rifled home a knockdown from substitute Mario Mandzukic to bring the atmosphere at Old Trafford down a notch.
+Their joy was shortlived, however, as Schweinsteiger rifled home a knockdown from substitute Mario Mandzukic to bring the atmosphere at Old Trafford down a notch.

-While Guardiola's men were unable to clinch a second away goal, they will remain heavy favorites to progress, although Moyes can take heart from the recent performances of Premier League rivals Manchester City and Arsenal at the Allianz Arena
+While Guardiola's men were unable to clinch a second away goal, they will remain heavy favourites to progress, although Moyes can take heart from the recent performances of Premier League rivals Manchester City and Arsenal at the Allianz Arena.